survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Conclusion

-WDS complements webpack and makes it more friendly for developers by providing development-oriented functionality.
+WPS and WDS complement webpack and makes it more friendly for developers by providing development-oriented functionality.

 To recap:

 - Webpack's `watch` mode is the first step towards a better development experience.
 You can have webpack compile bundles as you edit your source.
-- WDS can refresh the browser on change.
+- WPS and WDS can refresh the browser on change.
 It also implements **Hot Module Replacement**.
-- The default WDS setup can be problematic on specific systems.
+- The default webpack watching setup can be problematic on specific systems.
 For this reason, more resource-intensive polling is an alternative.
 - WDS can be integrated into an existing Node server using a middleware.
 Doing this gives you more control than relying on the command line interface.
-- WDS does far more than refreshing and HMR.
+- WPS and WDS do far more than refreshing and HMR.
 For example, proxying allows you to connect it to other servers.

 In the next chapter, you learn to compose configuration so that it can be developed further later in the book.